Statute of Merton: Chapters

-The whole statute was repealed for the Republic of Ireland by section 1 of, and part 2 of the schedule to, the Statute Law Revision Act 1983.
+The whole act was repealed for the Republic of Ireland by section 1 of, and part 2 of the schedule to, the Statute Law Revision Act 1983, which came into force on 16 May 1983.

 Dating and nomenclature

 The statute was passed in 1235 and is named after Merton, where it was passed.
 It is considered the first English statute.
 Magna Carta was initially enacted in 1215 and is counted as a statute by some sources as early as 1225; however, The Statutes of the Realm does not consider it as a statute prior to a 1297 confirmation.
 The Charter of the Forest had been passed in 1217 but is not considered a statute.